legop3/notes/networking concepts.md

     - each manufacturer has an OUI
 - last 24 bits make up the extension identifier or device ID
     - manufactarers assign each NIC a unique device ID

+classes of ip address

+class A: 1.x.y.z to 126.x.y.z           126 networks        16,777,214 addresses per network
+class B: 128.0.x.y                      16,000 networks     65,000 addresses per network
+class C: 192.0.0.x to 223.255.255.x     2 million networks  254 devices per network

+127.0.0.1 is loopback

+APIPA: automatic private addressing, used when DHCP server doesn't work. range 169.254.0.1 to 169.254.255.254

+a double colon in an ipv6 address means that block is all zeros 0000 and :: mean the same thing an address can only have one double colon